-Airline A is supplying an international transport service, which incorporates a domestic leg, to Passenger X, originating at a place in the RSA (Cape Town) and ending in an export country (London).
-Airline A must charge VAT at the zero rate under section 11(2)(a)(ii) and section 11(2)(b) respectively.
+Airline A is supplying an international transport service to Passenger X, originating at a place in the RSA (Cape Town) and ending at a place in an export country (United Kingdom).
+Airline A must charge VAT at the zero rate under section 11(2)(a)(ii).

-3.2.3 Domestic leg of an international transport service and ancillary transport services
+3.2.3 Domestic leg of an international transport service and ancillary transport service

-The international transportation of goods will often include a domestic transport leg as well as ancillary transport services.
+The international transportation of goods will generally include a domestic transport leg as well as ancillary transport services.
 Ancillary transport services are those services that are rendered in support of the transportation of goods and have been specifically defined for purposes of the VAT Act.

-The VAT rate applicable to a domestic transport service, the domestic leg of an international transport service or ancillary transport service is determined under sections 7(1)(a), 11(2)(c) or 11(2)(e).
+The VAT rate applicable to a domestic transport service, the domestic leg of an international transport service or ancillary transport service in relation to goods is determined under sections 7(1)(a), 11(2)(c) or 11(2)(e).
 A vendor must follow the guidelines set out below to ascertain which section of the VAT Act applies to the particular supply, which in turn will establish the applicable rate of VAT to be levied.